Units required for Doctorate of Audiology (Au.D.): 118.5

 - Grading

-- Students who fail to receive a "Pass" result on the second attempt will be removed from the program
+- Students who fail to receive a "Pass" result on the second attempt will be dismissed from the program

 Audiology Comprehensive Exam (CSAD 520)

 Definition: Summative written and oral exam that assesses knowledge and skills gained through coursework and/or clinical practica, and evaluates problem-solving and critical thinking skills for clinical cases.
-The written exam will be completed within the first week of the testing period during the spring semester, and the oral exam will be scheduled during the second week of testing.
+The written exam will be completed within the first week of the testing period during the spring semester, and the oral exam will be scheduled after the written exam.

-- The written portion consists of 200 questions that evaluate students' knowledge of the first two years of didactic and clinical coursework.
+- The written portion consists of 200 questions that evaluate students' knowledge of the first three years of didactic and clinical coursework.
 Students must score 80% or better on this section to pass.
-The exam period is up to four hours on one day.
+The exam period is up to three hours on one day.

 - Students who receive less than 80% on the exam must develop a plan for remediation with the Au.D. program faculty.
 Students may retake the written portion of the exam once.
 Failure to achieve a passing score on the second attempt will result in dismissal from the program.

-- The oral exam includes three cases (e.g. pediatric, adult, vestibular, etc.).
-The student will discuss the case history information, diagnostic results, and management plan with the examining committee.
+- The oral exam includes three cases (e.g., pediatric, adult, vestibular, diagnosis, management, etc.).
+The student will discuss the case history information, diagnostic results, and/or management plan with the examining committee.
 Questions pertaining to interpretation of the test results, site-of-lesion determination, recommendations or referrals, and rehabilitation of cases will be asked.
 Students will be expected to reference research and/or evidence-based practice guidelines in their responses.
 Students will also be asked additional questions to respond to during this examination period.

 - Each response to the oral exam will be evaluated by three Au.D. faculty members.
 Faculty will evaluate responses using a rubric for thorough discussion, appropriate assessments and recommendation, and correct responses to questions.